What is a prostate biopsy?

 - The biopsy can only show whether there was cancer in the samples taken, so it’s possible that cancer might be missed.

 - It can pick up a slow growing or non-aggressive cancer that might not cause any symptoms or problems in your lifetime.
-You’d then have to decide whether to have treatment or whether to have your cancer monitored.
-Treatment can cause side effects that can be hard to live with.
-But having your cancer monitored rather than having treatment might make you worry about your cancer.
+You would then have to decide whether to have treatment or to have your cancer monitored.
+Having your cancer monitored rather than having treatment may make you worry about your cancer.
+But having treatment can cause side effects that can be hard to live with.
+The knowledge of having a slow growing or non-aggressive cancer affects everyone differently and there is no right or wrong way to feel.

 - A biopsy has side effects and risks, including the risk of getting a serious infection.